jeff-cardwell/adug_from_scratch_build/README.md

     $ cd MY_NEW_PROJECT
     ```

-2. Initialize new Composer project
+2. Initialize a new Composer project

     https://getcomposer.org/doc/03-cli.md#init

     ```
     $ composer init
     ```

+    ###The following configuration wizard will be initiated
     -- Note that you can skip the configuration questions by
             using ```composer init --no-interaction``` instead

-    ###The following configuration wizard will be initiated

     ```
     Package name (<vendor>/<name>) [root/MY_NEW_PROJECT]: